Yuting1007/Leetcode-Note/Top Interview Problems.md

 And they way we handle sorting from blank.
 As the hint suggests, we use _nums1_ as the space we sort. after  the pharase that `where(i >= 0 && j >= 0)`, we need to consider the situations that only one is left.
-In this case, we use _nums1_
+In this case, we use _nums1_as the operation space, only
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTY5ODc4MzUyLC02OTY0MzAwOTUsLTI4Mz
+eyJoaXN0b3J5IjpbLTk2NzkyMzQzNiwtNjk2NDMwMDk1LC0yOD
-Q5NDU1MiwxMzUzNDk5MDE4LDEwNjkyOTUzMjIsLTU0MzMxODQw
+M0OTQ1NTIsMTM1MzQ5OTAxOCwxMDY5Mjk1MzIyLC01NDMzMTg0
-NCwtMjU2MzY1ODcyLC0xMjk5MzAwNzMzLDE0NDYxNzc0MDEsMz
+MDQsLTI1NjM2NTg3MiwtMTI5OTMwMDczMywxNDQ2MTc3NDAxLD
-Q2MDA2ODk0LDkwMjk5Nzk0MSwtODY2NTEyMDkxLDIxMzUzMjUx
+M0NjAwNjg5NCw5MDI5OTc5NDEsLTg2NjUxMjA5MSwyMTM1MzI1
-ODMsMTY4MDU1MDkyOSwtMTc4MDE5ODY1MywxNTkzMDkwMjAxLD
+MTgzLDE2ODA1NTA5MjksLTE3ODAxOTg2NTMsMTU5MzA5MDIwMS
-IwNzExNzcwNjgsLTEwMzYxNTAxMzcsLTc3MjU0NDYxNiwtMzY2
+wyMDcxMTc3MDY4LC0xMDM2MTUwMTM3LC03NzI1NDQ2MTYsLTM2
-NjI4MjM4XX0=
+NjYyODIzOF19
 -->